CDKL5 Australia

 Child disability and rare disease researcher

-Data from our database has been used to inform the medical literature about numerous aspects of CDD such as; comparison with Rett syndrome, functional abilities, attainment of developmental milestones, epilepsy and its management (medications, use of cannabinoids, ketogenic diet and vagal nerve stimulation and required hospitalisations), other associated medical problems, quality of life and how genetic variation and may relate to patient characteristics.
-Our team has also been deeply involved with the recently completed UO1 Clinical Trial Readiness study.
+Data from our database has been used to inform the medical literature about numerous aspects of CDD such as: comparison with Rett syndrome, functional abilities, attainment of developmental milestones, epilepsy and its management (medications, use of cannabinoids, ketogenic diet, vagal nerve stimulation, and any required hospitalisations), other associated medical problems, quality of life, and how genetic variation may relate to patient characteristics.
+Our team has also been deeply involved with the recently completed U01 Clinical Trial Readiness study.

 Looking into the eyes of these children and wondering why life has so cruelly treated them is my inspiration.